 |Price Estimation||$200–$350 million USD|

-The hope diamond is perhaps the most renown all diamonds.
+The hope diamond is perhaps the most renowned of all diamonds.
 The jewel, a blue stone with a carat weight of 45.52, is estimated to cost about 250 million dollars.

 At this price, the hope diamond is the most expensive known diamond in the world.
 While its origins are uncertain, diamond enthusiasts believe the jewel to have come from the Golkonda mines found in Southern India.
 Its known history states that it was first bought by Jean-Baptiste – A French gem merchant.